-Member of the LGBT community, and those who support them, know what a battle it has been (and continues to be) to try and gain the legal right to marry and share in all the numerous benefits legal marriage offers.
+Member of the LGBTQ community, and those who support them, know what a battle it has been (and continues to be) to try and gain the legal right to marry and share in all the numerous benefits legal marriage offers.
 In recent years, those efforts have finally begun to pay off as a number of states have enacted laws allowing same-sex marriage.
 In addition, the Supreme Court of the United States finally struck down the definition of marriage used in the Defense of Marriage Act (DOMA) and in the process opened the door to an estimated 1000 plus benefits that were previous unavailable to same-sex married couples.
 While the progress is encouraging, there is still much to be done to bring members same-sex couples onto equal footing, legally speaking, with opposite sex married couples.
 In the meantime, estate planning for same-sex couples continues to take on a heightened importance.

 Creating a comprehensive estate plan is important for everyone.
 When you get married, the need for a thorough estate plan increases.
 If you are part of a same-sex couple, even if you are legally married, a well drafted estate plan is crucial.